I had a front row seat to witness the profound results of a choice.

 We’d just concluded the first week of summer Day Camp at North Pointe.
 The entire facility was turned over to our Children’s Ministry team so that kids to experience “Cave Quest: Following Jesus.”

-North Pointe comes alive with over 200 energetic campers and leaders on site.
+North Pointe came alive with over 200 energetic campers and leaders on site.

 North Pointe’s Children’s Ministry delivered a multi-media rich, entertaining and inspiring presentation entitled, “The Choice” on a Sunday morning.